![]() |

 - To taste, freshly ground pepper

 LEFTOVERS But here's a way to use up any leftovers – or reason to make extra!
 Just remove the bread, then toss what remains with hot pasta and some good grated parmesan.
-Even my dad, who's not all that keen on pasta, says, "This is a really refreshing way to eat pasta."
+Even my dad, who wasn't all that keen on pasta, used to say, "This is a really refreshing way to eat pasta."
 I love it too!

 Shop Your Pantry First